Throughout the project, IP4OS builds a pan-European Community of Practice in Research & Innovation through targeted capacity building activities.

-As part of our community's commitment to practical innovation, IP4OS is running an Open Innovation Challenge - inviting established and new multi-professional teams from across Europe to develop AI-enabled solutions at the intersection of Open Science and Intellectual Property management.
-This is a great opportunity for all interested to apply IP4OS methods in a real-world context and contribute to European discussions on Research Knowledge Valorisation.
+As part of our community's commitment to practical innovation, IP4OS is running an Open Innovation Challenge - inviting established and new multi-professional teams (read more here) from across Europe to develop AI-enabled solutions at the intersection of Open Science and Intellectual Property management.
+This is a great opportunity for all interested to apply a concerted Intellectual Property–Open Science Valorisation approach in a real-world context and contribute to powerful pathways of Research Knowledge Valorisation.

-Based on the IP4OS Synergy Core Curriculum and the knowledge consolidated in the Synergy Framework, IP4OS delivers a practice-oriented capacity-building programme that supports Research Performing Organisations in applying a concerted Intellectual Property (IP) and Open Science (OS) approach to Research Knowledge Valorisation.
+Based on the IP4OS Synergy Core Curriculum and the knowledge consolidated in the Synergy Framework, IP4OS offers practice-oriented capacity building opportunities that support Research Performing Organisations in applying a concerted Intellectual Property–Open Science approach to Research Knowledge Valorisation through multi-professional teams and sustained materials.

-IP4OS training addresses institutional collaboration, workflows, and decision-making across the research lifecycle.
-A central objective is to enable organisations to translate IP–OS principles into sustainable institutional practice.
+These opportunities address institutional collaboration, cross-role workflows, and decision-making across the research lifecycle.
+A central objective is to enable organisations to translate Intellectual Property management and Open Science practices into sustainable institutional practice.

-The IP4OS Pilot Learning Lab is a structured, action-oriented training format in which institutions test and establish multi-professional collaboration models for IP and OS.
+This program offered a structured, action-oriented training format in which institutions tested and established multi-professional collaboration models for IP and OS.

-The format follows a three-session learning sprint, supported by short fieldwork phases between sessions.
-Participating teams work with real or provided cases from their institutional context.
+The format followed a three-session learning sprint, supported by short fieldwork phases between sessions.
+Participating teams worked with real or provided cases from their institutional context.

 - clarifying roles and friction points between IP and OS practices,